pri1712/Raft/README.md

 # Raft Consensus Algorithm

-This repository contains my implementation of the **Raft consensus algorithm** in Go, leader election has been implemented and is sufficiently passing tests even with concurrent data accesses and unreliable network.
+This repository contains my implementation of the **Raft consensus algorithm** in Go.
+Leader election and log replication have been implemented and are sufficiently passing tests even with concurrent data accesses and unreliable networks.

+### Implemented Features
+- Leader election with safety under concurrency and unreliable communication
+- Log replication across Raft replicas, ensuring consistency of client commands

-### Further Steps:
+### Next Steps
-1. Implement log replication across the raft replicas
+1. Implement snapshotting for efficient state transfer and log compaction
-2. Implement Snapshotting
-3. Implement Persistence to disk Mechanism.
+2. Implement persistence to disk to survive process crashes and restarts